ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 This page gathered a lot of disadvantages of using Tailwind.
 But is there any solution?
 How we can write CSS then?

 The solution is quite simple. **Write regular CSS**.
 Learn all the fundamentals of CSS, and then dive into the more advanced parts of CSS.
-Follow CSS experts like Kevin Powell, Sara Soueidan, Adam Argyle, Lea Verou, Chris Coyier, Ahmad Shadeed, Jhey Tompkins, Temani Afif, Zoran Jambor, Stephanie Eckles and others.
+Follow CSS experts like Kevin Powell, Sara Soueidan, Adam Argyle, Lea Verou, Chris Coyier, Ahmad Shadeed, Jhey Tompkins, Temani Afif, Zoran Jambor, Stephanie Eckles, and others.
 You will be amazed at what Vanilla CSS is capable of.

 Try to run the following.